I purchased my Kindle Paperwhite over a year ago and have read dozens of books on the device.

 This is one of my favorite things about owning an e-reader.
 I haven't gotten to use it much over the past several years since I've been using these devices, but it has served me well when I have.

-#5 A Kindle is Easy to Carry
+#5 It Is Easy to Carry

 Let's imagine for a moment that you only carry one book at a time.
 Most readers don't, but that's alright: We're only talking for the sake of argument here.
 You carry one book at a time, and assuming that you are over the age of fourteen years old, then the book you carry is probably heavy.
 What is this they say about "pocket" paperbacks?
 I can't fit a paperback in my pocket, and I doubt that you can, either.
 We won't even get into discussion of hardcovers.